4 Effective and Natural DIY Drain Cleaners

-Having a clogged sink begs the old chestnut about an ounce of prevention being worth a pound of cure.
-There are a lot of things that should never go down a drain, especially if you have a septic system.
-To avoid clogs to begin with, you have to avoid allowing food particles, grease, and hair from going down the drain.
-It's helpful to have a small piece of wire mesh over your drains to catch food or hair particles.
-Just be sure to clean the mesh regularly or it will start to smell.
+Having a clogged sink brings to mind the old chestnut: “An ounce of prevention is worth a pound of cure.”
+To avoid clogs to begin with, you have to stop food particles, grease, and hair from going down the drain.
+It's helpful to position a sink strainer or a small piece of wire mesh over your drains to catch food particles or hair.
+Just be sure to clean the mesh regularly or it so it doesn’t start to smell.

-Now, for a dose of reality, no one is perfect.
-We have a lazy moment, or the kids are washing the dishes and aren't paying attention, or we get too busy to notice all that hair in the tub.
-Sooner or later, you'll end of with a clogged drain.
+Now, for a dose of reality … no one is perfect.
+We all have a lazy moment, or the kids are washing the dishes and aren't paying attention, or we get too busy to notice that hair in the tub.
+Sooner or later, you'll end up with a clogged drain.

 Before you try a DIY drain cleaner

-Just like in the Heimlich maneuver, look first to see if you can actually see the clog.
-It's not a fun task, but put on your rubber gloves and dig the hair and goop out first.
+Just like in the Heimlich maneuver, look first to find out whether you can actually see the clog.
+It's not a fun task, but put on your rubber gloves and dig out the hair and goop if you can.
 You may also want to try plunging the drain and running hot water alternately a couple of times.
-If the clog is minor, that may be all you need to do.
+If the clog is minor, that may be all you have to do.

 Baking soda, the top DIY drain cleaner

-The most commonly used DIY drain cleaner is using one cup of baking soda and one cup of cider vinegar.
-The intense foaming action, followed by running plenty of hot water, is good routine maintenance.
+The most commonly used DIY drain cleaner is one cup each of baking soda and white vinegar.
+The intense foaming action, flushed with 2 cups of hot water after 15 minutes, is good routine maintenance.
 I have to admit I was surprised the first time I saw the drain pop open after trying this.
 The tub drain was still pretty slow, so I repeated the method.

 Baking soda with lemon juice

-Lemon juice (one cup) is a little more costly than cider vinegar, but it smells a lot better and works just as well as vinegar.
-You may want to use this mixture in your kitchen sink simply for the better smell.
-Again run plenty of hot water after the baking soda and lemon juice foam up for a few minutes.
+Lemon juice is a little more costly than vinegar, but it works similarly to vinegar, and smells a lot better.
+You may want to use this mixture in your kitchen sink simply for the pleasanter smell.
+Again, run plenty of hot water after the baking soda and lemon juice have foamed up for 15 minutes.

 Salt, borax, and vinegar

-I found this formula, ¼ C. salt, ¼ C. Borax, and ½ C. vinegar on Sage & Simple.
+I found this formula, ¼ cup salt, ¼ cup Borax, and ½ cup vinegar on Sage & Simple.
 I tried the mixture (followed by plenty of hot water) in my laundry sink and found that it took a while, but did clear the drain.

-Most clogs develop due to various types of fats and oils that get cold in the pipe (think bacon grease) and solidify.
-Sometimes just using a kettle of boiling water will clear the clog.
-Boiling water can also be used with the above mixtures.
+Most clogs develop due to various types of fats and oils that get cold in the pipe and solidify (think bacon grease, for example).
+Sometimes just a kettle of boiling water will clear the clog.
+Boiling water can also be used in combination with the above mixtures.
 However, take care to pour directly into the drain to avoid damaging plastics or cracking porcelain.